-The power supply to the electrical room in the Treatment Plant is a 400 amp, 480 volt, 3 phase, 4 wire service from Niagara Mohawk on 95th Street.
-Electricity to all or parts of the treatment building can be shutoff in the electrical room across from the control room in the treatment building.
-The treatment building floor plan is shown on Figure 7.5.
+The power supply to the electrical room in the Treatment Plant is a 400-amp, 480 volt, 3 phase, 4 wire service from National Grid on 95th Street.
+Electricity to all or parts of the treatment building can be shut off in the electrical room across from the control room in the treatment building.
+The treatment building floor plan is shown on Figure 7.1.
 The electrical room includes the following equipment:

 - 1. Main disconnect enclosure - 2.
 400A/600V (3 phase, 4 wire) SN safety switch - 3.
-400 A/600V power panel - 4.
-75 KVA transformer (480V primary, 120/208V secondary) - 5.
+400A/600V power panel - 4.
+75 kilovolt amp (KVA) transformer (480V primary, 120/208V secondary) - 5.
 120/240V lighting panel - 6.
-High level interlock system fuse panel for process and sludge storage tanks plus motorized operated valve for sludge pump discharge - 7.
-120/208V (3 phase, 4 wire) 225A main circuit breaker (Power Panel A) - 8.
+High level interlock system fuse panel for process tanks - 7.
+120/208V (3 phase, 4 wire) 225A main circuit breaker (Power Panel-A) - 8.
 Clarifier motor disconnect and starter - 9.
-Dewatering Containment Facility Pump Station No. 3 disconnect and starter - 10.
+Dewatering Containment Facility Pump Station No. 3 (MH-6B) disconnect and starter - 10.
 Dewatering Containment Facility Pump Station No. 4 disconnect and starter - 11.
 Security/Fire Logic Control Panel - 12.
 Variable Frequency Drives

-North, Central and South Sectors
+Northern, Central, and Southern Sectors

-The North, Central and Southern Sectors have power supplies that originate from the Treatment Facility's Electrical Room.
-A main distribution panel (277/480V) feeds a 75 KVA Transformer (480V primary - 120/208V secondary).
-From there a 3-inch diameter, 4-wire cable feeds Power Panel-A (PP-A).
-PP-A, located in the Electrical Room, has a 120/208 volt, 225 amp main circuit breaker.
-PP-A feeds the MDCP pump logic controller, PP-N1 located at Pump Chamber 2A, PP-N2 located at Pump Chamber 1A, PP-C located at Pump Chamber 3A behind the Treatment Facility, PP-S1 located at Pump Chamber 2 and PP-S2 located at Pump Chamber 1.
+The Northern, Central, and Southern Sectors have power supplies that originate from the Treatment Facility's Electrical Room.
+A main distribution panel (277/480V) feeds a 75-KVA Transformer (480V primary - 120/208V secondary).
+From there, a 3-inch diameter, 4-wire cable feeds Power Panel-A (PP-A).
+PP-A, located in the Electrical Room, has a 120/208-volt, 225 amp main circuit breaker.
+PP-A feeds the multiple disk centrifugal pump (MDCP) pump logic controller, PP-N1 located at PC-2A, PP-N2 located at PC-1A, PP-C located at PC-3A behind the Treatment Facility, PP-S1 located at Pump Chamber 2, and PP-S2 located at PC-1.

-7.2.2 PLANT WATER
+7.2.2 CITY WATER

-City water enters the facility at the south end of the treatment building.
-A shutoff valve is located on the riser at this location.
-The water is supplied by a 4-inch diameter connection to the 8-inch diameter city main in 97th Street, and is used for carbon transfers, compressor cooling, personal hygiene and safety.
+City water enters the facility at the south end of the treatment building and also on a separate line into the drum barn.
+A shut-off valve is located on the riser at this location.
+The water is supplied by a 4-inch diameter connection to the 8-inch diameter City main in 97th Street, and is used for carbon transfers, compressor cooling, personal hygiene, and safety.
 A backflow preventer has been installed in this line.

-This plant water system has an 80 psi service rating and is connected to the following by copper lines:
+This city water system has an 80-psi service rating and is connected to the following by copper lines:

-- 1. Two (2) stationary air compressors
+- 1. Two stationary air compressors

 - 2. Electric water heater

 - 3. Washroom facilities; shower, sink, toilet and urinal

-- 4. Three (3) emergency shower and eyewash stations
+- 4. Three emergency shower and eyewash stations

 - 5. Hose used for washdowns

 - 6. Carbon service module

-- 7. Two (2) main back-flow preventers
+- 7. Two main back-flow preventers

-Schematic diagrams of the service module and water lines are provided on Figures 7.1 and 7.2.
+Schematic diagrams of the service module and water lines are provided on Figures 7.2 and 7.3.

-Plant water, supplied to the service module by a 3-inch diameter copper line, is flow and pressure regulated as detailed on Figures 7.1 and 7.2.
+City water, supplied to the service module by a 3-inch diameter copper line, is flow and pressure regulated as detailed on Figures 7.2 and 7.3.
 Water from the module is used for the following carbon transfer operations:

 - 1. Water rinsing of the spent carbon - 2.
 Preparing a carbon slurry in the hopper trailer - 3.
 Introducing water cushions to the carbon vessels - 4.
-Washing down the carbon heel from the adsorber, and transfer and delivery tanks
+Washing down the carbon heel from the adsorber and transfer and delivery tanks